DaRealElementus/SGMD-V2/STANDARDS.md

 ? comment, should refer to line number (? ln45)

 ```

 This allows for easy tracking of changes and understanding of the codebase evolution.
 For pull requests, follow these guidelines:

 - Ensure your code adheres to PEP 8 standards.
 - Include a clear description of the changes made.
 - Reference any related issues or discussions.

-**YOU MUST TEST YOUR CODE BEFORE PUSHING**
+### YOU MUST TEST YOUR CODE BEFORE PUSHING

-Keep vibe-coding to a minimum, AI is chill, but it isnt a slave and nor is it a god. <br>
+Keep vibe-coding to a minimum, AI is chill, but it isnt a slave and nor is it a god. \
 AND FOR THE LOVE OF GOD, PLEASE DO NOT USE AI RECURSIVELY TO TRY AND FIX BUGS, IT MAKES IT WORSE.

-Much love and care,
+Much love and care ❤️,
-Alex Larkings :heart:

-Alex Larkings<br>
+Alex Larkings\
 2025-26-07